samson-olofinsae/r2_qc_troubleshooter_pipeline/README.md

 # R2 QC Troubleshooter Pipeline

 A training pipeline designed to simulate real-world quality control (QC) troubleshooting during paired-end FASTQ trimming.
-This mini-project demonstrates how to debug adapter issues, handle batch processing, and automate reproducible workflows using bash scripting.
+This mini-project demonstrates how to debug adapter issues, handle batch processing, and automate reproducible workflows using Bash scripting.
+It also includes log parsing and a CSV summary report of trimming results.

 ---